influxdata/docs-v2/content/v2.0/reference/flux/functions/math/atan2.md

 ---
 title: math.atan2() function
+description: >
-description: The math.atan2() function returns the arc tangent of `y`/`x`, using the signs of the two to determine the quadrant of the return value.
+  The math.atan2() function returns the arc tangent of `y`/`x`, using the signs of the parameters to determine the quadrant of the return value.
 menu:
   v2_0_ref:
     name: math.atan2